 At times, having a child with asthma can be challenging.
 Parents tell us they sometimes struggle to get the support they need from healthcare professionals and their child’s teachers.

-For example, having a family history of asthma or a related condition such as eczema or hay fever can raise a child’s risk.
+- Remember that asthma is a common condition and there are many reasons why a child can get it.
+For example, having a family history of asthma or a related condition, such as eczema or hay fever can raise a child’s risk.

-Instead of feeling guilty, what’s important now is to try to put your energy into helping your child look after their asthma so it doesn’t stop them doing the things they want to do in life.
+- Remind yourself that what’s important now is to put your energy into helping your child look after their asthma rather than feeling guilty.
+Then you can make sure having asthma doesn’t stop them doing the things they enjoy.

 “Support groups for parents and wider family are a lifeline.
 I have found a lot of information on the internet.
 I’ve also found it really useful talking to people who had asthma – particularly those who were diagnosed as children and have grown up with it.
 It’s good to know what helps them and just talk to other people about what you’re going through.” – Sarah, mum to William, 3 and Thomas, 13.

-After all, if you’re stressed, it can be harder to take care of anyone else.
-So make sure you do things for yourself, whether that’s playing sport at the weekend or enjoying time out with friends.
+- Do things for yourself, whether that’s playing sport at the weekend or enjoying time with friends